dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 ---

 [^fn-yd]: By now it isn't yesterday anymore, because it actually took me a couple of days to write this rant.
+[^fn-gleason]: The proposal is being pushed by Vitor and Alex, who are the lead developers of [Amethyst](https://opensats.org/projects/amethyst) and [Soapbox/Ditto/Shakespear](https://opensats.org/projects/soapbox), respectively.
 [^fn-prismatic]: [Identity is prismatic](/names), and always will be.
 [^fn-bitcoinium]: I called this hypothetical material "[bitcoinium](https://www.youtube.com/watch?v=hq391_Vmq_E)" a very long time ago.
 [^fn-adoption]: I'm not saying that it will.
 Nostr doesn't have widespread adoption in the first place, and I doubt that educated users would ever use this.
 But then again: [how many users are educated on these esoteric topics?][educated-topics] And to make the point once more: the educated users can't even opt out of the receiving end of things.